 Look for patterns, similarities, common and recurring themes in your answers to help you to draw conclusions as to what your responses mean.
 Okay, let’s get started!

-52 Self-Awareness Questions To Help You To Design The Life You Desire
+Self-Awareness: 52 Questions to Ask Yourself To Help You Design The Life You Desire

 (For a printable version of this questionnaire, click here.)